thermble/WilliamsGameEngine.CSharp/README.md

 ### Important Notes

 1. There are some typos in the tutorial.
 They are good because they make you think.
 They make you look at the code instead of just typing away.
 So actually read the code and the surrounding text.
 You may learn something.
 (Probably lots of somethings.)
-1. As the tutorial goes along, the author does not give you all the code.
+1. As the tutorial goes along, the author does not give you all the code (or maybe he will).
 He expects that you learned the techniques before, so you should be able to do so again.
 Or in some cases, he tells you in the text rather than in the code segments he gives you.
 1. Creating a scrolling background is not part of the tutorial.
 I always think that it is because the background picture is in the art.
 There is a special section below to give you a start.
 1. There are no deletions in the tutorial.
 In other words, you do not need to delete any code that he has written.
 There are places where he writes "omitted code" which are just placeholders for code you have already written before.
 There are also a couple places where new code may not be in color.